Dhana127/claysys-training/day21-30/README.md

-Introduction

-This is the project using on Angular, C#.net & MS SQL to CRUD application.

-First i started backend application using visual studio community edition
+Project Overview

+This project is a CRUD (Create, Read, Update, Delete) application developed using Angular, C# .NET, and MS SQL Server.
+It demonstrates a full-stack implementation where the backend API is built with C# and ASP.NET Core, and the frontend is developed using the Angular framework.

 Back-End Development:

+i.
+Setup and Model Creation:

+The backend was developed using Visual Studio Community Edition.

-i create model file named orderDTO used to transfer data from one layer to another layer.
+A model class named orderDTO used to transfer data from one layer to another layer.

+ii.
+Database Connection:

+The application connects to SQL Server database.
-Then i connected my project to database for we need to install SQLClient package from Nuget package mamager.
+Install SQLClient package from Nuget package mamager.

-Add connection String to appsettings.json "ConnectionStrings": {
+Add connection String to appsettings.json file:
+"ConnectionStrings": {
     "DefaultConnection": "Server=localhost;Database=orderDB;Trusted_Connection=True;Encrypt=False;"
-},
+}

+iii.
+Data Access and CRUD Operations:

-Write methods to get,create,update and delete data from database.
+CRUD methods are implemented to fetch,create,update and delete records from database.

-Now, controller class , it is managing RESTful endpoints using DataAccessLayer.
-This controller handles CRUD operations.
+iv.
+Controller Development:

+Controller class is implemented to manage RESTful API endpoints.

+The controller communicates with Data Access Layer to perform CRUD operations.

+v.
+CORS Configuration:

-Write CORS in program.cs file to access the API endpoint from frontend.
+CORS (Cross-Origin Resource Sharing) was enabled in program.cs file to allow the API request from the Angular frontend.

-start the program the popup window will appear with url : http://localhost:5062
+vi.
+Testing with Swagger:

-i added swagger to test endpoint and my application will be launched with url : http://localhost:5062/swagger/index.html
+Swagger was imtegrated to test API endpoint and documentation.
+When the application starts, it launches Swagger UI at:

+url : http://localhost:5062/swagger/index.html

 ![alt img](image-1.png)

 Front-End Development:

+i.
+Angular Setup:

-in this project we use Angular framework for developing frontend application
+ Angular framework is used for developing frontend application

-To create angular project
-we need node.js
-to check node is installed open command prompt type node -v if it gives like this v22.20.0 it means node version 22 is installed in your system
+To check node is installed open command prompt type "node -v" Example output: v22.20.0 it means node version 22 is installed

-to chech angular type ng v in your command prompt if it gives like this
+To check angular type "ng v" in your command prompt Example output(below img) :

 ![alt img](<Screenshot (11).png>)